zouharvi/mff-student/speech_recognition_generation/notes_exam.md

 This algorithm aims to be faster than the previous ones.
 It does not recompute the whole partition at once, but incrementally adds single vectors and recomputes only the affected partition.

-1. Randomly select $N$ vectors from the sample space
+1. Randomly select $N$ vectors from the sample space, which will be the initial codebook
-2. Take a yet unprocessed sample vector $x$
+2. Take a yet unprocessed sample vector $x$ (sequentially)
 3. Find the corresponding partition: $y'_i = \text{argmin}\ d(x, y'_i)$
 4. $R_i = R_i \cup \{x\}$, $y_i = cent(R_i)$
 5. Stop when all sample vectors processed